 When she knew that the pigs were out of town, she would climb the stairs and wave her lantern from a second-story window.
 The army of smugglers keeping silent on the surf would then swing into the port and dump off their black-market booty.

 During a couple of years, she kept this up, running a financially sound and highly illegal operation under the FBI’s nose.

 “Everyone knew what she was doing.
-The whole town was imbibing on her product…. it was a zero-sum game.
+The whole town was imbibing her product…. it was a zero-sum game.
 If the Feds brought her in, then they become the laughing stock of their peers; a dame pulling the wool over their eyes for years.
 Running a thriving industry and trade right where they slept.”

 Bradshaw ended up making a small fortune and the smuggling business allowed her to keep her hotel open.
 She passed on peacefully and was buried in the Huguenot Cemetery.

 Nonetheless, some stories tall or true from those gangster days paint a much different picture.
-A picture of rival gangs, short trigger hitmen, heart of gold hookers, and a dame with an iron will and two steel cojones that kept everyone in line.
+A picture of rival gangs, short trigger hitmen, the heart of gold hookers, and a dame with an iron will and two steel cojones that kept everyone in line.

 “There’s a reason why Capone and the Chicago outfit never made a play for St. Augustine.
-You have to understand, St. Augustine was a frontiers town and had great bay and a gigantic shore… not to mention tourists and a burgeoning infrastructure.
+You have to understand, St. Augustine was a frontiers town and had a great bay and a gigantic shore… not to mention tourists and a burgeoning infrastructure.
 So, why did Capone go for Miami and leave St. Augustine alone?
 Was it the Fort, the police presence.. or was it the fact that Bradshaw had already claimed the place as her territory and had the backing of smugglers that made Capone’s goons seem positively mellow by comparison?”